nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 1b.
 The given index cannot be found in the address book.
     * 1a1.
-AddressBook shows a message stating no person found.
+AddressBook shows an error message.

       Use case ends.